PauloAbrahao/PauloAbrahao/README.md

 <hr>

-- ⚡ Quick Bio: My name is Paulo Abrahão.
+- ⚡ Quick Bio: My name is Paulo Abrahão and I'm from Brazil.
 I've 19 years old and I'm a student of Information Systems.
 I'm looking to gain experience and a lot of knowledge
 - 🌱 I’m currently learning JavaScript, HTML, CSS and Python
 - 📫 How to reach me:
 - <a target="_blank" href="https://www.linkedin.com/in/paulo-abrah%C3%A3o-841445206/">